laravel-enso/DataTable/README.md

   - `headerAlign` & `bodyAlign` - type of alignment for the text in cells, eg. 'center'
   - `tableClass` - the table classes, eg. 'table display'
   - `notSearchable` - simple array w/ the column indexes that are **NOT** searchable using the component search
-  - `enumMappings`- KV array, where key is the column name, and value is the Enum class name used for translation.
+  - `enumMappings` - KV array, where key is the column name, and value is the Enum class name used for translation.
 These enums contain the translations for the flag-type values in your table, which you want to be presented in a more human friendly way, i.e. `Active`/`Inactive` instead of 0 / 1.
+  - `appends` - optional array of model attributes, which can be appended before returning the query results <sup>1</sup> <sup>2</sup>
   - `columns` - array of arrays.
 Each inner array contains:
      - `label` - table column header label
      - `data` - the alias of data in query result, eg. 'owner'
      - `name` - the table column used when searching, eg. 'owner.name'

+<sup>1</sup> If you are appending attributes fetched through a relationship, you'll need to include the model's id attribute in the raw query
+<sup>2</sup> When using appended attributes, since these do not actually exist in the model's DB table, you need to exclude them using the `notSearchable` option, or you'll get errors when searching

+### Config

+  - `excelRowLimit` - the maximum number of exported entries, when using the export function.
+You may need to adjust this depending on your server's RAM and PHP settings.

 ### Notes

 - You may clone and/or install the [Laravel Enso](https://github.com/laravel-enso/Enso) package where you'll find working examples for using the component